droosenb/portfolio/analog-synth-design/README.md

 ![plexiwave synth close up](plexisynth-closeup.jpg)

-*A close up photo of the PlexiWave synth partway through the build process*
+*A close up photo of the PlexiWave synth partway through the build process.*

 The plexiwave synth is my second synthesizer following this design philosophy; it was designed reflecting insights from the Bowl Synth.
 I found that the Bowl Synth often forced me to perform in a hunched over position no different from conventional synthesizer gestures.
 I wanted to take this idea of multi-dimensionality to the extreme, making the synthesizer vertical with a surface too complex to be easily described.
 With no distinct front or back, I would be forced to develop totally new gestures for performance.